Justin Key Canfil

 Justin's writing has appeared in outlets including Georgetown University Press, the Journal of International Affairs, The Diplomat, War on the Rocks, and Rowman & Littlefield (forthcoming).
 His research has received generous support from sources including the Carnegie Corporation of New York, the Harriman Institute, the LBJ and Gerald Ford Foundations, the Wilson Center, the Ryoichi Sasakawa Young Leaders Fellowship Fund, and others.
 For the 2019-2020 academic year, he is a Harriman Junior Fellow and a FLAS Award recipient.

+Prior to joining Columbia, Justin worked as an international affairs and political professional, including in the US Congress, where he served as a policy fellow, and at the Council on World Affairs in Cleveland, where he managed public diplomatic programs on behalf of the US Department of State.
 A summa cum laude graduate of Ohio State University, he was also a visiting student at the University of Oxford in 2010, where he studied comparative and international jurisprudence.
-He holds MA and MPhil degrees from Columbia and earned a specialized minor (international/public law) via the Columbia Law School curriculum (2015-2016).
+He holds M.A. and MPhil degrees from Columbia, and earned a special PhD minor via the Columbia Law School curriculum (2015-2016).

 He is currently a visiting scholar in the Department of Law at the London School of Economics, and will be a Resident Fellow at the Wilson Center (Kennan Institute) in the fall of 2019.
 In 2020, he will join Fudan University's School of International Relations and Public Affairs to continue research in China on a Fulbright Scholarship.